 c.
 It shall communicate through appropriate channels its concerns, findings, and decisions.

+d.
+It shall elect and instruct its University Senate representatives.

 e.
-It shall elect and instruct its University Senate representatives).

-f.
-It shall elect representatives to appropriate local and intercampus University college boards, commissions, and committees including the Regional Campus Faculty Council.
+It shall elect representatives to appropriate local and University college boards committees.

 Section.3.
 Faculty Executive Committee

-The Faculty Executive Committee shall consist of the Dean and Director, the elected officers of the Faculty Assembly, the university senator, the regional campus faculty council representative, and the chairmen of the Academic Planning curriculum and budget committees.
-The faculty executive committee shall be chaired by the Dean and Director or designee.
+The Faculty Executive Committee shall consist of the Dean and Director, the elected officers of the Faculty Assembly, the university senator, and the chairs of the Academic Planning Committee and Budget & Space Committee.
+The executive committee shall be chaired by the President of the Faculty Assembly.

 Section 4.
 Meetings of the Assembly

 a.
-Regular meetings of the Assembly shall be held monthly from October to June.
-The October meeting shall be called by the President of the Assembly (hereafter, the President), as soon after the beginning of the Autumn Quarter as is feasible to permit attendance by a quorum of the members.
-At this meeting the members shall choose their regular meeting time.
+Four regular meetings of the Assembly shall be held each semester.
+The first meeting shall be called by the President of the Assembly (hereafter, the President), as soon after the beginning of the Autumn Semester as is feasible to permit attendance by a quorum of the members

 b.
-Special meetings of the Assembly shall be called by the President at the initiative of the President or within a week after receiving a written request of 10% of the members.
+Special meetings of the Assembly shall be called at the initiative of the President or within a week after receiving a written request of 10% of the members.

 c.
-From July to September, the Faculty Executive Committee shall conduct the business of the Assembly.
+From May to July, the Faculty Executive Committee shall conduct the business of the Assembly.
 In the absence of the Faculty Executive Committee, the President shall appoint an interim committee.
-Any actions taken by the Faculty Executive Committee (or by an interim committee) shall be promptly reported by mail to the members of the Assembly.
-Such actions shall be subject to the review and final approval of the Assembly at the October meeting.
+Any actions taken by the Faculty Executive Committee (or by an interim committee) shall be promptly reported to the members of the Assembly.
+Such actions shall be subject to the review and final approval of the Assembly at the first meeting of the autumn semester

 d.
-Minutes of the meetings shall be kept and shall be filed in the regional campus library.
+Minutes of the meetings shall be kept and shall be filed in the Lima campus library.

 Section 5.
 Notices and Agenda of Meetings